UoSM-CIRG/DroneDetectionMocap/README.md

         (10.100.27.205:30004)
 ```

-The is provided .onnx model, need to convert to tensorrt format yourself.
-Hardware and tensorrt version dependant.

-Look into zed_tensorrt_yolov8_onnx.

-Check out the setup_ptp.txt to sync camera stream.

-Go to each build folder and run following command.
+Utilize the provided .onnx model, but conversion to TensorRT format is required.
+Note that this conversion depends on hardware and TensorRT version.
+Refer to zed_tensorrt_yolov8_onnx for guidance.

+Refer to setup_ptp.txt for camera stream synchronization instructions.

+Run the following commands in each build folder:

 ```
 ./yolo_onnx_zed -s ../../model/exported/real_and_synthetic.onnx mixed.engine